astropy/astroquery/docs/nist.rst

 just need to specify the lower and the upper wavelength for the spectrum you want to fetch.
 These wavelengths must be specified as an appropriate `astropy.units`_ `Quantity` object, for instance having units of nanometer, or angstrom or the like.
+For example, to use a lower wavelength value of 4000 Angstrons, you should use ```4000 * u.AA``` and if you want the same in nanometers, just use ```400 * u.nm```.
 Of course there are several optional parameters you can also specify.
 For instance use the `linename` parameter to specify the spectrum you wish to fetch.
 By default this is set to "H I", but you can set it to several other values like "Na;Mg", etc. Lets now see a simple example.

 .. code-block:: python

     >>> from astroquery.nist import Nist
     >>> import astropy.units as u
     >>> table = Nist.query(40000 * u.AA, 70000 * u.AA, linename="H I")
     >>> print(table)

     Observed     Ritz     Rel.
 Aki    ...
 Upper level     Type   TP  Line
     -------- ----------- ----- --------- ... ------------------- ---- ----- ----
           --    4020.871 (200)    5526.5 ...                  --   --    --   --